Zanardi1/ZanNews/README.md

 # ZanScore
-News Ticker and Game Scores – A program which sits on your desktop and aggregates news and game scores from various sources on the net.
+News Aggregator – A program, written in C#, which sits on your desktop and aggregates news from various sources from the internet.
-It then scrolls them across the screen on regular intervals.